 Now that you had an inside look of how Physeo looks like, the features inside and how it works, let me give you some advice on how you can use this resource in your first year and second-year med classes.

-If you are a first-year or second-year med student who’s studying for Step 1 alongside your classes, here are some good tips for you.
+If you are a first-year or second-year med student who’s doing your Step 1 review alongside your classes, here are some good tips for you.

 1. Watch Physeo Videos The Night Before Class